foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 ## Usage examples

-In all of the following examples it is expected that GNU toolchain for ARC has been added to the user's `PATH` environment variable.
+In all of the following examples, it is expected that GNU toolchain for ARC has been added to the user's `PATH` environment variable.
 Please note that built toolchain by default gets installed in the current users's `~/x-tools/TOOLCHAIN_TUPLE` folder, where `TOOLCHAIN_TUPLE` is by default dynamically generated based on the toolchain type (bare-metal, glibc or uclibc), CPU's bitness (32- or 64-bit), provided vendor name etc.

 For example: